Our award-winning professors and faculty come from all walks of life and backgrounds, ranging from journalism to film to

 Ann Timmons has a background as a professional stage and screen actor, voice-over talent, and corporate spokesperson.

 Currently Ann splits her time consulting as a speech coach(to private clients, non-profits, and businesses), writing and producing(with the theatre collective Pipline Playwrights), including their latest play How's That Workin' Out For Ya?
-2.0 at the Capital Fringe Festival in DC, July 2019.
-Here at American, Ann has been as assistant professor in the College of Arts and Sciences as well as the School of Public Affairs.
+2.0.
+Here at American, Ann has been as assistant professor in the College of Arts and Sciences, as well as the School of Public Affairs.

 During that time, he traveled extensively both domestically and internationally, filming projects that aired nationally on PBS, Discovery Channel, National Geographic Television, and the BBC.
 In 2015, he received The American Cinematographers Society's Heritage Award for cinematography.
 Steven holds a BA in photography from the Rochester Institute of Technology and an MFA in Film and Media Arts from American University in Washington, DC.